 Seasonal activities in Savanna Portage State Park

-Campers bringing their families and friends in their RVs, trailers, or motorhomes should enjoy some peaceful picnic time at Savanna Portage State Park.
-The pleasant scenery and vibrancy of the park call for some private family time roasting marshmallows or playing an adventurous game of geocache.
+Campers bringing their families and friends along in the Airstream should enjoy some peaceful picnic time at Savanna Portage State Park.
+The pleasant scenery and vibrancy of the park call for some private family time roasting marshmallows or playing a game of Go-Fish.
 A fancy picnic shelter is available for rent during spring, summer, and fall.
-Several picnic tables decorate various locations in the park.
+Several picnic tables decorate various locations in the park, so scope them out while on a hike.
 Picnicking options are also available in the group camp area.

 Touring the Visitor Center

 Step back roughly two centuries ago at Savanna Portage State Park’s Visitor Center.
 The center holds eye-catching, interpretive displays reminding visitors of the long-gone history of the region.
-No matter what time of the year you bring your trailer to Savanna Portage, take out time to drive to the Visitor Center to get fascinated with the rich cultural and natural history of the area.
+No matter what time of the year you bring your campervan to Savanna Portage, take out time to drive to the Visitor Center and experience some of the rich cultural and fascinating natural history of the area.